syncfusion-content/windowsforms-docs/WindowsForms/Grid/Grid-Controls.md

 The headers and footers of a group can be used to display any information that is common to all elements of that group.
 You can toggle the display of these headers and footers by using the boolean properties given below.

-* &lt;GroupOptions&gt;.ShowGroupHeader
+* <GroupOptions>.ShowGroupHeader
-* &lt;GroupOptions&gt;.ShowGroupFooter
+* <GroupOptions>.ShowGroupFooter

-where &lt;GroupOptions&gt; can be any one of the following: TopLevelGroupOptions to affect only the top most group, ChildGroupOptions to affect the child groups, or NestedTableGroupOptions to affect the groups in nested tables.
+where <GroupOptions> can be any one of the following: TopLevelGroupOptions to affect only the top most group, ChildGroupOptions to affect the child groups, or NestedTableGroupOptions to affect the groups in nested tables.

 You can also set header and footer attributes such as HeaderSectionHeight and FooterSectionHeight by using the properties given below.